 The ride pictured here lasted for an hour and a half, but the set-up and post-ride breakdown efforts add in time to this long-standing tradition.
-Riders look forward to this sport and the chance to ride at Barrington Hills

-Farm where they can experience open fields, rolling hills, and abundant wildlife along the way.
-Master of Fox Hounds, Tony Leahy, travels to the farm with about 45 foxhound puppies.
+Riders look forward to this sport and the chance to ride at Barrington Hills Farm where they can experience open fields, rolling hills, and abundant wildlife along the way.
+Master of Fox Hounds, Tony Leahy, travels to the farm with a pack of foxhound puppies.
 The puppies have boundless energy and run across the land for miles just ahead of the riders, responding to the Master's various bugle calls that they are trained to follow.

-This summer, riders on Barrington Hills Farm's acreage were witness to its exquisite 50-acre sunflower crop.
-The farm's management is proud to continue the tradition of certified organic farming throughout its 700 acres of pristine farm and grazing land.
+Barrington Hills Farm's management is proud to continue the tradition of certified organic farming throughout its 700 acres of pristine farm and grazing land.
 Numerous plots are interspersed throughout the property, where principles for safe and sustainable certified organic farming are practiced.
-Last year's sunflower crop was sold for birdseed while his year's will be harvested and made into sunflower butter.
+One year' sunflower crop was sold for birdseed while in other years, it was harvested and made into sunflower butter.

 As the season changes from late summer to the fall harvest, riding horses to hounds will conclude in late November for the year.
-A formal Hunt Ball at Barrington Hills Country Club will bring riders of all ages together once again to celebrate their rides of past months, and to look forward to a new decade of equestrian life that in large part is made possible thanks to Barrington Hills Farm.
+A formal Hunt Ball at Barrington Hills Country Club will bring riders of all ages together once again to celebrate their rides of past months, and to look forward to another year of equestrian life that in large part is supported by Barrington Hills Farm.